Martin322s/jobs-ads-app/README.md

 - My ads - a collection of Ads (a reference to the Ad Model)

 Note: When a user creates a new ad, a reference to that ad is added to that collection (My ads).

+### Ad

+- Headline - string (required)
+- Location - string (required)
+- Company name - string (required)
+- Company description - string (required)
+- Author - object Id (a reference to the User model)
+- Users applied - a collection of Users (a reference to the User model)

+Note: When a user applies for an ad, their id is added to this collection (Users applied).